regensunite/passbolt-regens-unite/README.md

 ## TODO
-- figure out how to do backups and restore from backups
+- figure out how to restore from backups
 - document for community